 Ethan flinched at the ma’am.

-Vanessa dropped the shopping bags on the counter.
+Vanessa dropped the bags onto the counter.

 “All of that goes into the guest closet.
 My closet is full, and I don’t want the boxes visible when people come tonight.”